 Otherwise, keep an eye out on other sites online and in newspapers, and remember good old-fashioned word of mouth.

-It is important that when looking for a mixed breed puppy you pay close attention to the conditions they have been raised in.
+When looking for a mixed breed puppy, pay close attention to the conditions they have been raised in.

 It is essential that you physically attend the premises where the puppies are housed.